feldi/py-goratschin/README.md

 # py-goratschin
-An UCI "chess engine" that combines the power of Lc0 and Stockfish.
+An UCI "chess engine" that combines the power of Lc0 and Stockfish - or any two other engines, you like.

 The code borrows heavily from the project [CombiChess](https://github.com/tom0334/CombiChess).
-Many Thanks to Tom Friederich for this work!
+Many Thanks to Tom Friederich for his work!

 GoratschinChess a "chess engine" that supports the UCI chess protocol and combines 2 engines (called 'boss' and 'clerk', respectively) into one.
 It works by asking the engines what they think the best move is for a given position, and then applying some logic to determine what move to actually do.